gareaum/3D-Printed-Robotic-Arm/README.md

 ### Design & Fabrication:
 <img src="Images/CAD_Photo2.png" alt="Robot Arm CAD File" width="300">
-The robotic arm is built entirely from **3D-printed components**, allowing for a lightweight and modular construction.
+The robotic arm is built entirely from 3D-printed components, allowing for a lightweight and modular construction.
 This approach makes the design **customizable and easy to iterate**, enabling quick modifications to joint structures, link lengths, or end-effectors.
 The printed parts are robust enough for repeated use while remaining easy to assemble and maintain, providing a hands-on platform for learning and testing robotics concepts.

 ### Kinematics
-Forward and inverse kinematics have been **calculated** to determine end-effector positions.
-Implementation for autonomous motion is **planned**, providing a foundation for future improvements.
+The arm’s forward and inverse kinematics have been modeled to determine precise end-effector locations.
+Implementation for autonomous operation is in progress, enabling future autonomous motion experiments.

 ### Applications
-Ideal for **learning robotics concepts**, experimenting with **motion planning**, integrating sensors, and developing **ROS-based control systems** for autonomous or semi-autonomous operation.
+Ideal for **learning robotics concepts**, experimenting with motion planning, integrating sensors, and developing ROS-based control systems for autonomous or semi-autonomous operation.